 - Your child must stay in bed lying down for 4 hours (Picture 1), except to use the bathroom.

-- The nurse may prop your child on his right side with a pillow behind his back.
+- The nurse may prop your child on his or her right side with a pillow behind the back.
 This position helps put pressure on the biopsy site to prevent bleeding.
 However, lying on the back and lying on the right side are both acceptable positions for the hours of recovery.

 - Your child will be sleepy for a while.
 At least four hours after the procedure, if your child is stable and fully awake, the vital signs are stable and the blood tests have come back normal, he or she will be able to get up and out of bed, and also to drink liquids and then have regular foods.

 - The doctor will come to see your child the next morning.
 If there are no other tests ordered, your child may go home.